AtlasAnalyticsLab/ADPv2/pretraining/README.md

 ## Training

 Use the bash script train.sh to submit a training job.
 Replace /path/to/dataset to the your training data containing unlabelled images for pretraining.
+Prepare the dataset folder in the ImageFolder format as specified here, note that the class name does not matter as this is the pretraining phase [https://pytorch.org/vision/main/generated/torchvision.datasets.ImageFolder].
 To achieve a batch size of 64, 4 A100 GPUS were used.